-Hand sanitising stations will be set up across the site, and additional cleaning will take place in high traffic areas such as bathrooms and restaurants.
+Hand sanitising stations were set up across the site, and additional cleaning took place in high traffic areas such as bathrooms and restaurants.

-Although the Racecourse will not be checking guest temperatures, the entire site will be subject to antibacterial disinfectant fogging each night, and attendants will be dressed in PPE clothing.
+Although the Racecourse did not check guest temperatures, the entire site was subject to antibacterial disinfectant fogging each night, and attendants were dressed in PPE clothing.

-Face masks are not mandatory at the Royal Ascot 2021 meeting but may be required for travelling to and from the venue.
+We don’t believe that face masks will be mandatory at the Royal Ascot 2022 meeting but may be required for travelling to and from the venue.
 But, of course, if you feel more comfortable wearing a face covering, you may do so by all means.

-Superstar jockey Frankie Dettori expressed his joy over the news that Royal Ascot will return with a crowd of 12,000 this year after the event was held behind closed doors in 2020.
+Superstar jockey Frankie Dettori expressed his joy over the news that Royal Ascot returned with a crowd of 12,000 this year after the event was held behind closed doors in 2020.